mnemnion/orb/doc/md/concordance/concordance.md

    - thesaurus :  Key to a thesaurus entry for the word.
-                  The thesaurus will have dictionary fields and is intended for translation across languages as well as within them
+                  The thesaurus will have dictionary fields and is intended for translation across languages as well as within them.
                   Basically a personal wiktionary.

 word is fairly straightforward to populate as we go, although the exact